 With work environments increasingly more remote or hybrid, employees have less face-to-face interactions with their peers.
-A focus on peer-to-peer recognition and a process making it easy for employees to recognize each other can yield big benefits.
+A focus on peer-to-peer recognition and a process that makes it easy for employees to recognize each other can yield big benefits.
 Employees working from their homes don’t have the advantage of connecting with each other in the hallway or breakrooms and having “great job” or “thanks for your help” conversations.
 Without these face-to-face reminders it can be easy for recognition between peers to suffer.

 Peer-to-peer recognition can boost a sense of community and offer opportunities for proactive and meaningful interactions between employees.
 Those connections can help to build bonds, and especially in a dispersed workforce, strengthen relationships.

 Recognition feels good.
 Those good feelings can help to boost employee engagement and commitment—and the likelihood that employees will feel positive about the work they do and the company they work for.